rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- When I failed to deliver my work output within their expectations.
+- When I failed to meet my team's expectations.
 There are **two options** to deal with it:
   - Listen to their **constructive criticisms** carefully to improve next time what I can present.
   - Upskill on what really matters as fast as I can to establish **better systems**.